aasmith1788/sleep_study/math.md

 The fundamental difference between a standard CLPM and an RI-CLPM lies in how they conceptualize and model individual differences.
 A standard CLPM treats all variance as time-varying, meaning it assumes that when Person A consistently sleeps better than Person B across all weeks, this stable difference is part of the same process that explains why Person A might sleep better in Week 3 than Week 2.
 This conflation becomes problematic because the model cannot distinguish between "Person A always sleeps better than others" (a between-person phenomenon) and "Person A slept better than usual this week" (a within-person phenomenon).
 As a result, the cross-lagged paths in a standard CLPM capture a mixture of between-person associations (people who generally sleep better tend to have less pain) and within-person dynamics (when someone sleeps better than their usual, their pain improves), making it impossible to determine whether sleep actually influences pain within individuals over time.
 The RI-CLPM solves this problem by explicitly decomposing each person's observed score into two components: a time-invariant random intercept that captures their stable position relative to others, and time-varying deviations from their own typical level.
 This decomposition is crucial for handling non-stationary data because systematic trends often arise from between-person differences—for instance, some individuals might show steady improvement while others remain stable or worsen.
 In a standard CLPM, these person-specific trajectories would bias the estimation of cross-lagged effects because the model would interpret these stable individual trends as evidence of variables influencing each other over time.
 The RI-CLPM absorbs these stable differences (including person-specific linear trends) into the random intercepts, leaving only the within-person fluctuations to inform the cross-lagged parameters.
 This means the model can handle data where the group-level means change over time, as long as these changes reflect aggregations of stable individual differences rather than synchronized within-person changes.
 The cross-lagged effects in an RI-CLPM thus answer a more precise question: when an individual deviates from their own typical level on one variable, does this predict their deviation on another variable at the next time point?

+In the example, Person A always sleeps 2 hours more than Person B and always has 4 points less pain—these are stable between-person differences that never change.
+When both people sleep 1 extra hour in Week 3 and both experience 1 point less pain, the true within-person effect is that 1 extra hour of sleep reduces pain by 1 point.
+However, the standard CLPM conflates the stable 2-hour/4-point between-person difference with the 1-hour/1-point within-person change, potentially concluding that sleep has a larger effect on pain than it actually does within individuals.

+This conflation becomes especially problematic with non-stationary data because stable between-person differences often create trends over time.
+For instance, if Person A's natural sleep tendency improves steadily (7h → 7.5h → 8h) while Person B's remains flat at 5h, the group average shows an upward trend.
+The standard CLPM interprets this trend as evidence that sleep is affecting pain over time, when it's actually just Person A pulling the average up due to their stable characteristic of being a better sleeper who improves over time—the model mistakes these person-specific trajectories for genuine within-person causal dynamics.

+Standard CLPM Approach: The standard CLPM looks at all the data points together and asks: "When sleep goes up across the sample, does pain go down?"
+It pools Person A's Week 1 (6h sleep, 7 pain), Person A's Week 2 (7h sleep, 6 pain), Person B's Week 1 (4h sleep, 8 pain), Person B's Week 2 (4h sleep, 8 pain), etc. all into one big analysis.
+It sees that higher sleep values tend to co-occur with lower pain values and concludes "sleep improvements cause pain reductions."
+But this is mixing up Person A's generally better sleep/pain levels with actual within-person changes.
+When people have different upward or downward trends, the standard CLPM mistakenly treats these trends as evidence of causation rather than individual differences.
+RI-CLPM Approach: The RI-CLPM first calculates each person's average trajectory over time.
+For Person A, it might find that on average, they improve by 1 hour of sleep and 1 point of pain each week.
+For Person B, it finds they stay flat.
+Then it removes these individual trajectories from the data.
+This separation prevents positive or negative trends from contaminating the causal estimates, since each person's trend is accounted for separately.

 ## Dataset Overview

 **File:** `gt9x_sleep_dsis_koos_pgaoa_weekly.csv`